 If you feel depressed because you have histamine toxicity and it’s chronic, your will and character also aren’t involved in that.

-Notice that it is only the desires of the heart that can corrupt a person, not the feelings of the person or their emotions.
+Notice that it is only the desires of the character that can corrupt a person, not the feelings of the person or their emotions.

 And even desires are not sin unless the person “conceives” them, choosing to actively fantasize about immoral things, or to do behaviors that are immoral.